MSBradshaw/AlleleBalance/README.md

 `--fingerprint` (optional and ignored if not using `--type analyze` ) path to .bed of sites to specifically be reported on for fingerprinting.
 Report will be saved as `fingerprint.tsv`

 `--force_update` (optional and ignored if not using `--type update`) If this parameter is set to `--force_update true` and you are using `--type update` the it will force the db to update it self with the given input files even if they do not meet the threshold requirements

+`--samples` (option and ignored if not using `--type query`) comma separated list of sample names to be pull allele balance information from the database on.
+Only use if using `--type query`

+`--name` (required if using `--type analyze`) the name of the sample used as a label in output files and in db

 ## Analyze Sample